 The collar awarded to the winners of the Meilleur Ouvrier de France (Best Craftsman in France) is more than the ultimate recognition for every pastry chef - it is a dream and an obsession. ...

-Curtis Duffy, one of the country's most renowned chefs, is building his dream restaurant at the worst time of his personal life.
-Already the recipient of two coveted stars from the Michelin...
+Curtis Duffy, one of the country's most renowned chefs, is building his dream restaurant despite the nightmarish state of his personal life.
+The recipient of two coveted Michelin stars, ...
 See full summary »

 The film follows seven wine-making families in the Burgundy region of France through the course of a full year, and delves into the cultural and creative process of making wine, as well as ...
 See full summary »

 Through the unrelenting winter in the north of Japan, a small group of workers must brave unusual working conditions to bring to life a 2,000-year-old tradition known as sake.
 A cinematic ...
 See full summary »

 The film chronicles Frieda Caplan's rise from being the first woman entrepreneur on the L.A.
 Wholesale Produce Market in the 1960s, to transforming American cuisine by introducing over 200 ...
 See full summary »

 The collar awarded to the winners of the Meilleur Ouvrier de France (Best Craftsman in France) is more than the ultimate recognition for every pastry chef - it is a dream and an obsession.
 The 3-day competition includes everything from delicate chocolates to precarious six foot sugar sculptures and requires that the chefs have extraordinary skill, nerves of steel and luck.
 The film follows Jacquy Pfeiffer, founder of The French Pastry School in Chicago, as he returns to France to compete against 15 of France's leading pastry chefs.
 The filmmakers were given first time/exclusive access to this high-stakes drama of passion, sacrifice, disappointment and joy in the quest to have President Sarkozy declare them one of the best in France.
 Written by